 The U.S. Public Health Service's Policy on Humane Care and Use of Laboratory Animals (PHS policy) and the Guide for the Care and Use of Laboratory Animals (the Guide) describe general policies and procedures designed to ensure the humane and appropriate use of live vertebrate animals in all forms of biomedical research.
 The Society finds the policies and procedures set forth in the PHS policy and the Guide to be both necessary and sufficient to ensure a high standard of animal care and use and adopts them as its official Policy on the Use of Animals in Neuroscience Research (Society policy).
 All Society members are expected to conduct their animal research in compliance with this policy.
 Members are required to verify that they have done so when submitting abstracts for presentation at the Annual Meeting or manuscripts for publication in The Journal of Neuroscience.
 Adherence to the Society policy is also an important step toward receiving help from the Society in responding to questions about a member's use of animals in research.
-A complete description on what to do if your research is questioned is included in this handbook.
-Also, a complete description of SfN's policy and procedures for defending members whose research comes under attack can be obtained by contacting the Society's Central Office.
+A complete description on what to do if your research is questioned can be found in the Support for Members and Institutions section.
+Also, a complete description of SfN's policy and procedures for defending members whose research comes under attack can be obtained by contacting the Society's central office.

 Local Committee Review